MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-single-region-workload-content.md

 ### Virtual WAN DNS extension

-- Make sure you install the virtual WAN DNS extension with nothing configured in the Private DNS Zone prior to adding any PaaS service you want to configure private endpoint DNS records for
+- Make sure you deploy the components of the DNS extension prior to adding any PaaS service you want to configure private endpoint DNS records for.

 #### Virtual network